Earn 0.5 Credit for Core Course toward

 Implement Restorative Retelling procedures for mastering the event story of the loss.

-Practice the use of audio recording of an event story of loss, and reflexively journal about the utility of this process.
+Summarize the use of audio recording of an event story of loss and its safe use between sessions to augment in-session work

-Note: Completion of this program (total 3-hour activity, including approximately 2-hour recorded webinar and 1-hour reflection) and return of the Responsive Journal satisfies half of the Core Course on Trauma-Informed Approaches to grief therapy required for All PI Certification Programs.
+Note: Completion of this module and return of the Responsive Journal satisfies half of the Core Course on Trauma-Informed Approaches to grief therapy required for All PI Certification Programs.

 This program contains the following video segments:

-The Power of Presence: Creating a Holding Environment (31 mins)
+- The Power of Presence: Constructing a Secure Base (49 mins)